 Appellate practice requires great attention to the record and a serious analysis of the legal issues to be presented to a panel of appellate justices.
 It is the legal issues that decide an appeal and our attorneys have the skill and experience to articulate the legal arguments clearly and concisely.

-An exemplary appellate brief is the foundation of any great appeal, and our attorneys excel in drafting compelling briefs that persuasively set forth the applicable legal framework and eloquently presenting the facts.
+An exemplary appellate brief is the foundation of any great appeal, and our attorneys excel in drafting compelling briefs that persuasively set forth the applicable legal framework based on the evidentiary record.
 Clark Law Firm’s attorneys love to write.
 Our attorneys have been published numerous times in nationally recognized scholarly journals and other state publications for their legal articles, case notes, and comments.
 An appellate brief will often cite several hundred pages of the trial court’s evidentiary record, and your attorney’s thoroughness and attention to detail will make a difference.

 We are admitted to practice in front of the Arkansas Court of Appeals, the Arkansas Supreme Court, the Federal Circuit Courts of Appeals and the United State’s Supreme Court.
-Our attorneys understand the complexities of appellate law and enjoy the strategic approach to brief writing andoral arguments.
+Our attorneys understand the complexities of appellate law and enjoy the strategic approach to brief writing and crafting appellate arguments.